ctechasiri1/CryptoTracker/README.md

     ```

 3.  **Build and Run**
-    * Select your target Simulator (e.g., iPhone 15) or a connected physical device in the Xcode toolbar.
+    * Select your target Simulator (e.g., iPhone 17 Pro) in the Xcode toolbar.
-    * Press `Cmd + R` or click the **Play** button to build and run the app.
+    * Press `Cmd + R` to build and run the app.

-## 🧪 Running Tests

-This project includes a suite of unit and UI tests to ensure reliability.

-1. Open the project in Xcode.
-2. Press `Cmd + U` to execute the test suite.
-3. View the results in the **Test Navigator** (Cmd + 6).

 ## 📂 Project Structure